khajd/GaTher3DEvo2/README.md

 Initial population matrix is a bin matrix - for 3x3 game lattice for 2 phenotypes, its size is 3x3x2 (3x3 for one phenotype and 3x3 for the other, subsequently).

+Software also needs several additional files, compared to the original code:
+- Kula_5phen_2D.csv - a .csv containing a 2D projection of the 3D game lattice, with integers indicating number of zone given cell belongs to;
+- Kula_5phen_2D_phenotype_check_moore/Kula_5phen_2D_phenotype_check_neumann.csv - helper files used to identify boundary cells between zones; if cell is on the boundary, it has a special code, e.g. '34', which indicates it lies on the border between zones 3 and 4;
+- Data1-5.csv - payoff matrices for each zone;
+- Kula1-4.csv - 2D projections of the 3D game lattice, indicating the presence of a phenotype in each lattice cell.
+Each cell contains an integer representing the current phenotype at that position.

 ![GUI_input](https://github.com/user-attachments/assets/57c2bc3d-13bc-402a-9805-a44aca544dd3)

 Input needed to start the program.
 Remember to put XML file in the same folder as program.